-Every case has been taken to verify the authenticity of the comments of this Prospectus.
-This Prospectus has to be read in conjunctions with the University of Delhi Bulletin of Information for Undergraduate courses 2017-2018.
+Every care has been taken to verify the authenticity of the contents of this Prospectus.
+This Prospectus has to be read in conjunction with the University of Delhi Bulletin of Information for Undergraduate Programmes 2018-2019.
 The information contained in Relevant Rules, Regulations, Ordinances and Statutes of the University will be final.
 The data contained in this Prospectus is indicative only and can not be used for legal purposes.